powerhousepro69/videoinfox/readme.md

   - Default List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -a &nbsp; to add to the Default List.
   - User Set List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -l &nbsp; to add to the User Set list.
   - Download any list.
 Any name and location.
 No need to use the Videoinfox interface: &nbsp; videoinfox -u listname
+  - Autoplay video files in the current directory with option to quit. videoinfox -d
   - Download and update Yt-dlp in Videoinfox.
   - Save directory state on exit to load on next run.
   - Change directory by entering full path.